 Apple surprised a lot of people by introducing a scaled back version of the 17″ iMac Core Duo in July 2006.
-To shave US$400 from the 17″ Early 2006 iMac’s retail price, Apple replaced the SuperDrive with a 24x Combo drive, used an 80 GB hard drive instead of 160, and relied on Intel GMA 950 graphics instead of the ATI Radeon X1600 video with dedicated memory used in the Early 2006 iMacs.
+To shave US$400 from the 17″ Early 2006 iMac’s retail price for the education market, Apple replaced the SuperDrive with a 24x Combo drive, used an 80 GB hard drive instead of 160, and relied on Intel GMA 950 graphics instead of the ATI Radeon X1600 video with dedicated memory used in the Early 2006 iMacs.

 The Mid 2006 education iMac uses Intel GMA 950 graphics with “vampire video” (the video bites into system memory).
 The GMA 950 uses 80 MB of system memory for the display, leaving 432 MB for the operating system and software, so upgrading RAM beyond 512 MB is a good idea.